“She said you was a ho.”

 And then it’s better.

 I love her.
 And she loves me which, perhaps might be the greatest feat any human has ever attempted and accomplished.
 I’m harder than landing on the moon.
-But she does.
-For some reason I’ve yet to put my finger on.
-She is the one person in this world I can talk to about everything with and never fear being judged.
+But she does, for some reason I’ve yet to put my finger on.
+She is the one person in this world I can talk to about everything and never fear being judged.
 The only person I can disagree with without arguing.
 In 10,000 years of friendship, we’ve never had a fight.
 Not one.
 We’ve never gone long stretches without speaking in some form, with the exception of once when I was going through more than I thought I could bear.
-And even then when I finally realized how selfish I’d been to abandon her attempts at helping me just to drown myself in my own misery and take on my issues all alone, and I came back ready to grovel and beg at her feet for forgiveness, all she asked me was, “So how was your day?”
+And even then when I finally realized how selfish I’d been to abandon her attempts at helping me just to drown myself in my own misery, and I came back ready to grovel and beg at her feet for forgiveness, all she asked me was, “So, how was your day?”

-Joy made me learn to be responsible for others besides myself.
+She made me learn to be responsible for others besides myself.
 Loving her forced me to realize that although I’d never known selfless love, love where it was possible for one to be more concerned with another than themselves, that it existed and that I was responsible for making it last.
 She made me learn to care for people, to allow them to care for me.
-If I ever married someone, I’d have to love him the same way I do Joy.
+If I ever married someone, I’d have to love him the same way.
 Because once you’ve been exposed to what real love feels like, you can never go back.

 So this week (next week?
-I know, I’m the worst with the dates) is our frienaversary, a celebration of our friendship that we do yearly that I came up with last year.
-I realized, I’ve celebrated an anniversary with every boyfriend I’ve had (when I remembered) and she’s far more important than any of them.
-So this is a celebration of us.
+I know, I’m the worst with the dates) is our Frienaversary, a celebration of our friendship that we do annually that I came up with last year.
+I realized I’ve celebrated an anniversary with every boyfriend I’ve had (when I remembered) and she’s far more important than any of them.
+So, this is a celebration of us.
 In 11 years I’ve only written a handful of things about her because even I can never seem to do us any justice.
 I hope everyone knows love like ours at least once in their lives.
 If I were to die tomorrow, she’d be the one thing I know I got right.

 And that’s what real love is like.